pageler/crypto-tracker/README.md

 * Coin List sorted by market cap that is clickable to show detailed information about each coin.
 * Pagination component at the bottom of the page.
 * Single coin detail page shows market information on the left and an interactive graph on the right.
-* Coins can be added or deleted from wathlist.
+* Coins can be added or deleted from watchlist.